Jy Hitchcox

-Jy Hitchcox (born 18 August 1989) was an Australian former professional rugby league footballer who played as a and for the Western Suburbs Red Devils in the Country Rugby League and the Illawarra Rugby League premiership.
+Jy Hitchcox (born 18 August 1989) is an Australian former professional rugby league footballer who played as a and for the Western Suburbs Red Devils in the Country Rugby League and the Illawarra Rugby League premiership.

 He previously played for the Wests Tigers in the NRL, Featherstone Rovers in the Championship and the Castleford Tigers in the Super League.
 Hitchcox spent time away from Castleford at the Batley Bulldogs and Halifax in the Championship, and at Bradford in League 1.
 He later joined the Bradford Bulls on a permanent deal in the second tier.

 Jy was the only player to score on debut in all tiers of professional Rugby League in both hemispheres.

 Background

 Hitchcox was born in Byron Bay, New South Wales, Australia.

 He played his junior football for the Mullumbimby Giants before being signed by the Gold Coast Titans.
 As a youngster, Hitchcox played for the Australian Schoolboys Under-18s team.